bjsi/hvm3-refactor-bounty/README.md

 `python -m src.main <task>`

-NOTE: The rate limit for Gemini 8b is 4000/min and this pipeline makes < 1000 requests but I was occasionally hitting the rate limit so I had to turn down `ASYNC_MAX_WORKERS` to 20 in `src/main.py`.
+NOTE: The rate limit for Gemini 8b is 4000/min and this pipeline makes < 1000 requests per task but I was occasionally hitting rate limit errors so I had to turn down `ASYNC_MAX_WORKERS` to 20 in `src/main.py` which is making things really slow :(.
 Try turning this up to 300 and see if it works?

 ## High-level Approach